Seven News: Seven's National News at Noon

+The 'At Noon' tag was dropped from the on-air bulletin name in September 2025, though it remains on EPGs & 7plus.

-7NEWS with Alex Cullen
+Seven News with Alex Cullen

-7NEWS with Alex Cullen airs at 1 pm, 2 pm and 3 pm on weekdays and is presented by Alex Cullen from the Seven's Collins Street studios in Melbourne.
+Seven News with Alex Cullen airs at 1 pm, 2 pm and 3 pm on weekdays and is presented by Alex Cullen from the Seven's Collins Street studios in Melbourne.
 It debuted as part of the new programming block Winning Arvo on 22 September 2025.